Main Consideration for Production Line Layout Design

 • The put away process.
 To minimise transaction errors and save on space, you need to ensure that materials are put away the same day that they are received.

 • Optimum warehouse management systems.
-This contracts the travel time from receipt to storage and it will help you with tracing materials and knowing what your inventory is.
+This monitors the travel time from receipt to storage and it will help you with tracing materials and knowing what your inventory is.

 • Organisation.
 Material handling is much more effective in a well-kept and organised warehouse.